MikeCookDev/100daysofcode/README.md

 Day 31: Still working on Javascript, didnt get through to many lessons today, got stuck a few times..

 Day 32: Continued work on JavaScript

+Day 33: Dived in and worked more on JavaScript and tried to focus more after realizing that i'm overthinking it and making it more               difficult than it really is..